 Trail mix is the unofficial king of hunting snacks.
 A favorite of hunters, backpackers, and hikers for generations, trail mix is a staple of the outdoor lifestyle.
 Trail mix is versatile, nutritious, and delicious.
 You can either buy trail mix in store or make it at home.
 Grab a sealable plastic bag and add your favorite ingredients.
-Common additions to trail mix include almonds, peanuts, sunflower seeds, pumpkin seeds, raisins, dried fruits, chocolate chips, cereal, pretzels, and coconut chips.
+Common additions to trail mix include almonds, peanuts, sunflower seeds, pumpkin seeds, raisins, dried fruits, dried cherries, chocolate chips, cereal, pretzels, and coconut chips.
 You can customize trail mix to suit your tastes.

 Good old raisins and peanuts, GORP is a simplified version of trail mix.
 You can easily make this at home and save money.
 Simply purchase all the ingredients and mix them in a ziplock bag.
 It's as easy as that.
 It’s one of the best cheap hunting snacks and also one of the most reliable.